 - Are you an apple fan?
 Pick up an "Apple Passport" when you visit and make tasting notes as you enjoy adventures in flavors all through apple season!.

-Sweet apple with a complex fruity flavor and a fine texture.
-A chance seedling of Golden Delicious.
+Complex fruity apple with a fine texture.
+A recent introduction, it was a chance seedling of Golden Delicious.
 Ripens in mid-October.

+Sweet and fruity with firm, and very crisp, breaking texture.
+Has long storage life.
 Recent introduction.

-Sweet variety with a fruity flavor and firm, very breaking texture.
-Has a long storage life.
 Ripens in early October.
-Recent introduction.

-Sweet, fruity English dessert apple with a tender breaking flesh texture.
+Sweet, and fruity with a tender, breaking texture.
 Known for its long storage life.
-Ripens in mid-September.
-Circa 1896.
+Circa 1896, it is a classic English dessert apple.
+Ripens in late September.

-Moderately tart, richly flavored dessert apple from England.
-Flesh texture is tender.
+Moderately tart, richly-flavored apple with tender flesh.
+A dessert apple from England, Circa 1907.
 Ripens in late August.
-Circa 1907.